There are two ways to view your ports and connections:

 Add filter views by using the drop-down menus on the top row

-Expand the details of the port by clicking on the grey arrow button before the port’s name.
+Expand the details of the port by clicking on the gray arrow button before the port’s name.
 This extended view will show Layer 2 connection details.

-- Connection ID: unique service ID to identify the L2 Cloud This can be used when creating a ticket to Equinix support to troubleshoot issues with your L2 Cloud Connection
+- Connection ID: all connections (Layer 2, Layer 3 and component connectors) have unique connection IDs.
+These can be used when creating a ticket to troubleshoot issues with your connections.

 - Seller-side VLAN ID: the VLAN ID assigned and returned by Azure ExpressRoute.
 This is the Outer Tag (also known as sTag) on the Z-side, (i.e. Azure ExpressRoute-side)